ILLGrenoble/cameo/mkdocs/docs/control-the-apps.md

 Printing 10
 Q
 ```
-The command is blocking and typing *ctl+c* or *shift+q* stops the command but not the app.
+The command is blocking and typing *ctl+c* or *shift+q* stops the connect command but not the app.

 To stop *App2*:
 ```
 cmo stop App2
 ```

-As there is no stop handler defined for *App2*, the stop is equivalent to a kill, so we could have done:
+The stop is equivalent here to a kill because there is no way stop the app nicely, so we could have done:
 ```
 cmo kill App2
 ```